Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

 When visitors buy from you, it’s because they trust you.

 Don’t feel greedy or ashamed to ask them to convert again and to buy something at a higher price.
-If you truly bring value in your products and services, then they’ll be upset if you keep them secret.
+If your products and services bring value, they’ll be upset if you keep them secret.

 5) Down-Sell/Cross-Sell Retargeting